Ron Anderson (musician)

 Ron Anderson (born 1959) is a New York City-based internationally known musician and composer.
 He is known for collaborations with many famous musicians, and has a large catalog of releases and compositions.

 History

 Anderson formed the group Rat At Rat R in Philadelphia in 1980.
 Anderson then moved to New York City in the early 1980s, where he recorded music for NPR as well as museum pieces.
 In 1989 he moved to California, where he formed The Molecules.
-In 1998 he moved to Switzerland, returning to the New York City in 1999, where he formed PAK.
+In 1998 he moved to Switzerland, returning to New York City in 1999, where he formed PAK.

 Projects

 Molecules

 Ron's first project was a band called The Molecules, who has a number of releases.
 A retrospective, Friends, received positive reviews.

 PAK

 Ron's current project is called PAK, which first released, Motel.
 PAK has had a line-up change recently but still performs in the New York area, notably at John Zorn's selective club, The Stone.
 In 2011 the Pak album Secret Curve was released on Zorn's Tzadik label.